 The purpose of this module is to provide practical instruction on how to interpret and report analytical results as designated by laboratory policy.
-The Casework DNA Analyst trainee will receive instruction on how to use GeneMapperTM ID-X, STR interpretation guidelines, the interpretation of mixtures, the use of the STRmixTM program, STRlite, basic report writing, and wording of conclusions.
+The Casework DNA Analyst trainee will receive instruction on how to use GeneMapperTM ID-X, STR interpretation guidelines, the interpretation of mixtures, the use of the STRmixTM program and evaluation of results for intuitiveness, STRlite, basic report writing, and wording of conclusions.
 A brief introduction to the laboratory's CODIS program will also be provided.
 There will be a set of mixture data (~ 20 mixtures to demonstrate competency) representative of casework provided to the Casework DNA analyst trainee on which to conduct interpretation according to laboratory policy.
+The Casework DNA analyst trainee will document appropriate manual evaluation of a subset of the provided mixtures and demonstrate correlation with STRmix results.

-15.1.1.
-Utilize GeneMapperTM ID-X correctly interpret casework STR data, deconvolute DNA profiles using STRmixTM, use STRlite to summarize STRmixTM data, and write interpretation results in accordance with laboratory policy
+13.1.1.
+Utilize GeneMapperTM ID-X to correctly interpret casework STR data, deconvolute DNA profiles using STRmixTM and correlate these results with manual interpretation of the data, use STRlite to summarize STRmixTM data, and write interpretation results in accordance with laboratory policy